Culture Clash 2.0: How Misaligned Engineering Cultures Fuel Post‑Deal Failures

 Disparate RACI Matrices: Overlapping or missing roles in decision‑making forums.

-Clashing On‑Call Models: Incompatible incident response SLAs and follow‑the‑sun staffing philosophies.
+Clashing On‑Call Models: The incident response SLAs and follow‑the‑sun staffing philosophies of different teams fail to match each other.

-Mixed Messaging: Leadership rhetoric that champions “our way” over a unified path hits morale and adoption.
+Mixed Messaging: Leadership statements that prioritize “our way” over a combined approach create negative effects on employee morale and adoption rates.

 Bridging the Divide

-Cultural Diagnostics: Run side‑by‑side surveys and workshops to map values and norms.
+Cultural Diagnostics: Organisations should conduct parallel surveys and workshops to identify and document their core values and organizational norms.

-Unified Governance: Establish cross‑functional councils to arbitrate tooling and process choices.
+Unified Governance: Cross-functional councils should be established to make decisions about tooling and process selection.